-The General Meeting shall appoint, for a term of office until completion of the next Annual General Meeting, one or more Auditors of the annual financial statements of Nestlé and the consolidated financial statements of the Group, which shall be independent from Nestlé and meet the special professional standards required by law.
+The General Meeting shall appoint, for a term of office of one financial year, one or more Auditors of the annual financial statements of Nestlé and the consolidated financial statements of the Group, which shall be independent from Nestlé and meet the special professional standards required by law.
+Their term of office ends with the approval of the annual financial statements of the respective financial year by the General Meeting.
 The Auditors of Nestlé may be re-elected.